These almond flour pancakes are big, fluffy, and delicious. They are very easy to make - the batter is thick and easy to work with.

 - ¼ teaspoon Diamond Crystal kosher salt or a pinch of any other salt

 - 2 cups almond flour blanched, finely ground (8 ounces)

 - 1 teaspoon baking soda

-- In a medium bowl, whisk together the eggs, vanilla, milk, stevia and salt.
+- In a medium bowl, whisk the eggs, vanilla, milk, stevia, and salt.

-- Heat a nonstick double burner griddle over medium heat, 4-5 minutes.
-Spray with oil.
+- Heat a nonstick double burner griddle over medium heat for 4-5 minutes.
+Spray it with oil.
 Use a 4-tablespoon scoop to scoop out the pancakes into the griddle.
 My griddle fits 6 pancakes, so I work in two batches.

-- Cook the pancakes about 3 minutes on each side, until puffed, golden-brown and cooked through.
+- Cook the pancakes for about 3 minutes on each side until puffed, golden brown, and cooked through.

 - Occasionally, baking soda can cause a reaction in baked goods, resulting in an ammonia smell.
 If you're concerned about it happening, use a tablespoon of fresh, gluten-free baking powder instead.

 - It's best to measure almond flour by weight and not by volume.
 Two cups of super-fine almond flour weigh 8 ounces.

 - You can use butter to grease the griddle instead of oil.